 The Trend Micro Initiative for Education includes outreach programs designed to empower communities on their path to a safer digital world.
 To date, we have reached over 2.9 million kids and parents through the Internet Safety for Kids and Families initiative and offered workshops, webinars, and conferences for over 30,000 small businesses and university students, thanks in large part to our network of over 1,200 volunteers around the world.

 We also provided various sponsorships and resources to assist major nonprofit and educational organisations, including groups like PTO Today, National Cybersecurity Alliances, Cybercrime Support Network, SCORE.org, and NIST NICE Conferences.

 Regions in action

 In addition to participating in corporate-sponsored programs, our passionate employees often create or modify community outreach activities as needs arise.
 Projects include computer programming training for underprivileged children in rural Taiwan, preparing recent university graduates from Egypt for a career in cybersecurity, and rebuilding communities after natural disasters.

 With cybercrime gaining ground in recent years, security vendors and law enforcement agencies have been working hard to secure the internet from malicious threats.
-We want to make sure we do our part by sharing resources and working on investigation strategies and community awareness with organizations in the private and public sectors, including the FBI, INTERPOL, various nonprofit organizations, and leading security vendors.
+We want to make sure we do our part by sharing resources and working on investigation strategies and community awareness with organisations in the private and public sectors, including the FBI, INTERPOL, various nonprofit organisations, and leading security vendors.